UI/UX Design of Universal Crypto Xchange Mobile App

 Board for freelance & contract work

-These are few screens of Universal Crypto Xchange mobile app which I have designed.
+These are 3 Screens of Universal Crypto Xchange mobile app which I have designed.